 3Inotrope dependence, OR a Cardiac Index (CI) < 2.2 L/min/m² while not on inotropes

-If the patient meets the CI threshold rather than the inotrope-dependence threshold, they must also satisfy one of these additional conditions:
+If the patient meets the CI threshold without inotrope dependence, they must also meet one of these two additional conditions:

 #Covered Indication